boltdesignsystem/bolt/packages/bolt-core/01-settings/settings-breakpoints/README.md

 > **TIP:**: Don’t have a `package.json` file?
 Need a little help getting started?
 Check out our [Getting Started](https://www.boltdesignsystem.com/getting-started) guide for some tips to help get you up to speed.

 ### Usage
-Once installed, you should  `@import`  the main Sass partial into your project’s main `.scss` file to make the included variables available to the rest of your code.
+Once installed, you should  `@import`  the main Sass partial into your project’s main `.scss` file to make the included variables and Sass mixins available to use in the rest of your code.

 ```
 // Settings